wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-get-started/includes/1-customer-service-get-started-overview.md

 1. You'll likely check out customer reviews and determine which TV you think is best before you set foot in a store.
 1. After you're in the store, you might engage with a sales rep, but you already have a good idea of what you're looking for.

 The same process can be applied across different experiences.
 Customers want to be in control of the experience, and they prefer little or no interference as they work through the process.
-It's critical that customers be given the flexibility to drive the engagement experience but still have the option to engage with live agents on their terms.
+Customers should have the flexibility to drive the engagement experience but still be able to engage with live agents.
+But any such engagement should be on *their* terms.

 ### Trends influencing customer service
 There are many trends that are currently affecting how customer service works.
 As a service organization, it's important that you understand what those trends are and how you can take advantage of them to enhance and drive the customer experience.
 Here are some of the trends influencing service today: